Cuesta College, San Luis Obispo, CA

 - t = 12/20:

 Contains right ideas, but discussion is unclear/incomplete or contains major errors.
-Heliocentric diagram but instead discusses how Venus cannot be seen at night (or more specifically, at midnight).
+Problems with either diagram or discussion.

 - v = 8/20:

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-Diagram and discussion problematic (e.g. Venus in outer heliocentric orbit, or shows geocentric solar system).
+Diagram and discussion problematic.
+May have Venus orbiting Earth, or in a heliocentric orbit outside of Earth's, but still discusses how Venus could not be visible at both sunrise and sunset on the same day.

 - x = 4/20: